KUTERRA Land-Based Closed Containment Salmon Farm

-The Project is motivated by concern for wild salmon; wanting to prove there is an economic way to farm Atlantics that does not impact the marine environment.
+The KUTERRA* Land-Based Closed Containment Project is motivated by concern for wild salmon; wanting to prove there is an economic way to farm Atlantic salmon that does not impact the marine environment.

-The Project's fish are marketed as "KUTERRA" land-raised salmon.
-"Ku" comes from "Kutala" which is salmon in Kwak'wala and "Terra" reflects the sustainable "land raised" aspect of the fish.
-The tagline is "Sustainability Has Landed".
+*"Ku" comes from "Kutala" which is salmon in Kwak'wala and "Terra" reflects the sustainable "land raised" aspect of the fish.

 - Click here for video updates on how the fish are doing.

-- Click here for the latest General Project Backgrounder.
+- Click here for the latest General Project Backgrounder (May 2014).